 Once added, the system will automatically pull the content from the source and store it in our system.

-03 Using the Content Hub in the chatbot
+04 Using the Content Hub with AI

 For more on creating the chatbot and building flows, see Creating and editing Chatbots.

-05 Updating and deleting articles
+04 Updating and deleting articles

 Updating an Existing Knowledge base